Creating positive social change matters. More than ever.

 A sociology major focuses on the study of human society and social relationships, particularly in areas concerning ethnicity and gender, employment and leisure, recreation and tourism, population health, lifestyle and well-being.
 Students learn to use quantitative and qualitative methods to research social data and often work in government departments.
 These graduates design and implement surveys, conduct interviews, analyse data, compile and evaluate information, and present the results in a report format.

-Studies of religion covers the history, literature, philosophy, beliefs and practices of the world’s belief systems.
+Studies of religion covers the history, literature, philosophy, beliefs and practices of the world’s traditions.
 Your degree will focus on all main religions from antiquity to the present day.
 Graduates minoring in Studies of Religion can find employment in a variety of roles in many different types of organisations.
 Careers range in industries such as cultural heritage, government, journalism, law and politics.

 Studying a combined degree gives you two qualifications at once.
 The advantage is that you graduate with two degrees in less time than doing them separately.
 You may also gain a competitive edge in the employment market as employers are increasingly looking for staff with diverse skill-sets.